Skip to main content

 It was 9 PM on a Thursday.
 I'd been at this for four hours and I was maybe 60% through the cross-referencing.
 The client's VP of Operations had described their procurement workflow as a "streamlined three-step process."
 The operations manual documented eleven steps.
 The finance team's interview transcripts mentioned a shadow spreadsheet that bypassed the official system entirely.

 That gap between what leadership documents and what operations actually executes?
-That's where a $40K finding was hiding.
+That's where a serious, quantifiable finding was hiding.
 But finding it required holding all three data sources in my head simultaneously, looking for the places they contradicted each other.

 This is the synthesis step.
-And for most consultants, it's the step that makes the whole engagement bottleneck on one person.
+And in most firms, it's the step that makes the whole engagement bottleneck on one person: usually you, the founder, because the judgment that drives it lives in your head and nobody else can run it the same way.

 The Part of the Audit Nobody Can Delegate